tnukjns/go-transaction-rollback-sample/README.md

 go run main.go
 ```

 Upon successful execution, the program will connect to the example.db SQLite database file, create a users table, and attempt to insert two rows within a transaction.
-If an error occurs during the execution of any of the SQL queries, the transaction will be rolled back immediately, and an error message will be logged.
-This highlights the importance of handling transaction rollbacks in a database application.
+However, the context is intentionally canceled between the first and second queries, causing the transaction to be rolled back immediately, and an error message will be logged.
+This highlights the importance of handling transaction rollbacks in a database application, especially when dealing with cancellations.